 Rent accruals

 All warrants attract rent which is payable to the warehouse that holds the metal.
 Rent is set by LME and a full year’s rent for the owner of the warrant is payable on the 31st March.
-However, credit is received from counterparties if the warrant is sold during the year.
+However, credit is received from counterparties if the warrant is purchased during the year.

 3.4.9 Controls assessment